-To install this BMP, please follow the guide below.
-This system works best on gentle to moderately sloped sites with porus soil.
-It can be used in water with depths less than 30" and where there is no flow.
+This system works best on gentle to moderately sloped sites with porous soil or in water with depths less than 30".

-- Dig an 8 inch deep trench along the desired flow control path placing fill on up slope side of trench.
+- Dig an 8 inch deep trench along the desired flow control path, placing fill on the upslope side of trench.

-- On down slope side of trench install 1”x 1” wooden stakes (re-bar or similar) on 6’ centers maximum.
-These are to protrude 36” above the gradient.
+- On the downslope side of trench, install 1”x 1” wooden stakes (re-bar or similar) on 6’ centers maximum, protruding 36” above the gradient.

-- Unroll the Silt Barrier and fasten to stakes with ties – 36 inches attached to stakes and 8 inches in trench.
-(HEMMED EDGE IS TOP).
+- Unroll the silt barrier and fasten to stakes – 36 inches attached to stakes and 8 inches in trench.